heluxjs/helux/README.md

 });
 ```

-Attention that when you deconstruct the state for on computed function, you are also declare the dep keys for the function at the same time.
+Attention that when you deconstruct the state for a computed function, you are also declare the dep keys for the function at the same time.

 ```js
  // current function will only been execute when num or numBig changed.